jeras/TCB/doc/TCB.md

 ##### Data position mode

 The `MOD` parameter encoding defines the following options.
-- `MEMORY`,
+- `LOG_SIZE`,
-- `REFERENCE`.
+- `BYTE_ENA`.
 The name _reference_ is based on the idea, that if a monitor was placed on multiple points of a mixed configuration interconnect, all data would be translated to a common reference before being compared.

-The `MEMORY` mode defines the same data packing scheme as memories.
+The `BYTE_ENA` mode defines the same data packing scheme as memories.

-In memory mode the the byte enable signal `ben` provides the information about the transfer size, which is the number of active bits in the `ben` vector.
+In byte enable mode the the byte enable signal `ben` provides the information about the transfer size, which is the number of active bits in the `ben` vector.

-The `REFERENCE` mode is based on how ISAs define the placement of byte/half/word/double into its general purpose registers.
+The `LOG_SIZE` mode is based on how ISAs define the placement of byte/half/word/double into its general purpose registers.
 In registers data of any size is always stored aligned to the right.
-In reference mode data is always aligned to the right, regardless of the address, address alignment, endianness, ...
+In logarithmic size mode data is always aligned to the right, regardless of the address, address alignment, endianness, ...

-In reference mode the transfer size signal `siz` provides the information about the transfer size.
+In logarithmic size mode the transfer size signal `siz` provides the information about the transfer size.

 The main purpose of this mode is to connect peripherals to the CPU or DMA.